avalonmediasystem/react-structural-metadata-editor/README.md

 git push heroku master:main
 ```

-This will start building and compiling the source code and finally deploy to https://structural-metadata-editor.herokuapp.com/.
+This will take some time while it builds and compiles the source code.
+And then it deploys the changes to https://structural-metadata-editor.herokuapp.com/.

 ## Usage